sarajahedazad/Newton-Solver/README.md

 **verbose**: whether to print out the debug information at each iteration or not, default = False

 *Outputs:*
-**solve**
-root: the solution for the expression F, based on the initial guess of x0.
+**root**: the solution for the expression F, based on the initial guess of x0.

-Error: if no root can be found after maximum number of iterations , an error will be raised.
+`Error`: if no root can be found after maximum number of iterations , an error will be raised.

 ---